RealGarethEvans/numechron-pico-micropython/readme.md

 means it'll set the time automatically.

 ## Case
 I've designed a case for a Pico W and a ULN2003 driver board.
-You can get it from (TODO: add an address when it's uploaded).
+You can get it from (https://www.printables.com/model/811699).
 It's got space for four little buttons like [these](https://www.amazon.co.uk/dp/B07XWXV1TS).
 Three of them are in a row, and one is separate.

 ## Buttons
 The buttons are wired to the most physically convenient pins in my case.
 They are: